Nick Clegg

-As a result of the 2010 general election, Clegg's Liberal Democrats found themselves with 57 seats in the House of Commons.
-The Conservative Party, which failed to receive a majority, formed a coalition with the Liberal Democrats, and Clegg was appointed by David Cameron to serve as his Deputy Prime Minister.
+In the 2010 general election, Clegg's Liberal Democrats won 57 seats in the House of Commons.
+The Conservative Party, which failed to receive a majority, formed a coalition with the Liberal Democrats, and Clegg was appointed by Conservative leader David Cameron to serve as his Deputy Prime Minister.
 In this capacity, he became the first leader of the Liberal Democrats to answer for the Prime Minister's Questions, and used his influence in the position to pass the Fixed-term Parliaments Act.
 Controversy arose during this time surrounding the Liberal Democrats' decision to abandon their pledge to oppose increases in tuition fees, which had previously been a key issue that won the party support from students.
 During the party's time in coalition, the Liberal Democrats saw a significant drop in support, and the 2015 general election left the party with just 8 seats, which resulted in Clegg's ousting as Deputy Prime Minister and his resignation as party leader.

 In 2016, following a referendum in which a majority supported leaving the European Union, Clegg returned to the Liberal Democrat frontbench, concurrently serving as Spokesperson for Exiting the European Union and for International Trade from July 2016 to June 2017.
 In the 2017 general election, Clegg was defeated in his constituency of Sheffield Hallam by Jared O'Mara of the Labour Party.
+He was appointed a Knight Bachelor in the 2018 New Year Honours for political and public service.

-After losing his seat, Clegg moved to the United States after he was appointed by Mark Zuckerberg as Vice-President for Global Affairs and Communications of Facebook, Inc. (now Meta Platforms, Inc.) in 2018.
-In February 2022, Clegg was promoted by Zuckerberg to President for Global Affairs at Meta Platforms.
+Clegg left politics after losing his seat and relocated to the United States, where in October 2018 he became vice-president of global affairs and communications at Facebook, Inc. (renamed Meta Platforms in 2021).
+He was promoted to president for global affairs in 2022.
+Clegg announced he would step down from the role and leave Meta in 2025.